algorandfoundation/puya/docs/lg-data-structures.md

 is not an efficient encoding for mutations, additionally they were restricted in that they could only contain other ARC-4 types.

-As of Alogrand Python 2.7, two new array types were introduced `algopy.Array`, a mutable array type that supports statically sized native and ARC-4 elements and `algopy.ImmutableArray` that has an immutable API and supports dynamically sized native and ARC-4 elements.
+As of Algorand Python 2.7, two new array types were introduced `algopy.Array`, a mutable array type that supports statically sized native and ARC-4 elements and `algopy.ImmutableArray` that has an immutable API and supports dynamically sized native and ARC-4 elements.

 ## Mutability vs Immutability
-A value with an immutable type cannot be modified some examples are `UInt64`, `Bytes`, `tuple` and `typing.NamedTuple`.
+A value with an immutable type cannot be modified.
+Some examples are `UInt64`, `Bytes`, `tuple` and `typing.NamedTuple`.

 Aggregate immutable types such as `tuple` or `ImmutableArray` provide a way to produce modified values, this is done by returning a copy of the original value with the specified changes applied